Qovery/documentation/website/docs/using-qovery/configuration/application.md

 </Alert>

 #### Exposing Applications
-Please take note of the following informations:
+Please take note of the following information:
 - You can configure your application to use the **PORT** environment variable by adding the **PORT** on your application env variables page.
 - Connections on public ports are automatically closed after 60 seconds.
 If you want to implement long living connection (like for websockets) please make sure to use the rigth ingress timeouts in the [advanced settings section][docs.using-qovery.configuration.advanced-settings#network-settings]
 - A Note on Listening IPs: It's best for your application to listen on `0.0.0.0:$PORT`.
 While most things work with `127.0.0.1` and `localhost`, some do not (NodeJS for example)